 Practical Tools (1 course required) ensure that participants receive practical, hands-on training in applied conservation skills.
 Offerings include field courses, independent courses, Geographic Information Systems, topography and map reading.

-Environmental Policy, Management and Finance (3 courses required) look at the interaction of human society and the environment, as well as the policy tools available to help promote conservation goals.
+Environmental Policy, Practice, and Application (3 courses required) look at the interaction of human society and the environment, as well as the policy tools available to help promote conservation goals.
 Topics include — but are not limited to — law, international development, wildlife trade, local conservation and specialized courses in the management of environmental conservation.
 Business and finance courses focus on corporate practices and financial tools to better manage natural resources and help protect the environment.
-EPMF courses provide an effective combination of resources and instruments available to the public and private sectors as they move toward environmental sustainability.
+These courses provide an effective combination of resources and instruments available to the public and private sectors as they move toward environmental sustainability.

 “The [Executive Education] Program provides an excellent source of basic knowledge about sustainability and the science [behind it].
 It also allows the student to select from a range of classes that are of interest so that the program can be geared towards the student’s own goals.”